 - Attach the hat channels across the joists about 16 inches apart.

 - With the hat channels attached, slip in your soundproofing material above the joists.
 Soundproofing material will add weight, so you may wish to add additional joists for support.

 - Once the soundproofing material is in, add two layers of drywall.

 If you’re soundproofing a new ceiling, you can find everything you need for the process by ordering Soundproof Cow New Ceiling Soundproofing Assemblies online.

 How Do You Soundproof an Existing Ceiling Without Removing Drywall?

 If you’re willing to tear up your existing ceiling, you can follow the same procedure as for a new ceiling soundproofing installation.
-If you already have a ceiling you don’t want to remove, you’ll have to build a second ceiling.
-Attach the hat channels to the existing ceiling, then proceed with the procedure as outlined above.
-The effect will be the same, but you’ll have a slightly lower ceiling.
-You can find all the materials you need to soundproof an existing ceiling by ordering Soundproof Cow Existing Ceiling Soundproofing Assemblies here.
+If you already have a ceiling you don’t want to remove, you’ll have to get creative — and maybe build a second ceiling.
+Here are a few ways you can soundproof an existing ceiling without tearing up drywall.

 Soundproof New and Existing Ceilings With Soundproof Cow

 Soundproof Cow has all the materials you need, whether you’re soundproofing a new ceiling or trying to soundproof an existing ceiling without removing drywall.
 For more information and to order the products you need, including full ceiling soundproofing assemblies, visit Soundproof Cow.